juliehutchinson001/udacity_google_scholarship/reflections.md

 # Objects

+>- objects are a data structure in javascript that lets you store data about a particular thing, and helps you keep track of data by using a "key".
 >- One way to create an object is to create a variable and assign it to a pair of curly brackets